oabuoun/devsecops_vm/README.md

     vagrant up --provider=virtualbox
     ```

-  - For Vmware Users (on ARM64):
+  - For Vmware Users (on ARM64 - MAC M1):
     ```bash
+    vagrant plugin install vagrant-vmware-desktop

     vagrant up --provider=vmware_desktop
     ```

-1. When Vagrant finishes downloading the file, it will create the Virtual Machine and start configuring it.
+2. When Vagrant finishes downloading the file, it will create the Virtual Machine and start configuring it.

   It's recommended to wait for all configuration to be done before start working with the Virtual machine.